About Michael Kaminer

 I’ve also written or co-written a few books; they’re on the home page.

-I live near Union Square.
+I divide my time between Montreal, NYC, and Toronto.
 My constant companion, Chico, a border collie-shepherd mix, lived with me from August 1999 until his sudden passing on Thursday, October 21, 2010 (PS – That’s not him in the picture.
-Chloe’s the resident canine at a clothing store on Queen W. in Toronto).
+Chloe’s the resident canine at a clothing store on Queen W. in TO).

 Dear Mr. Kaminer,